filecoin-project/venus/CONTRIBUTING.md

 ## Testing philosophy
 * We use both unit tests (for functions, etc.) and command tests (that test commands executing on a filecoin node)
-* Test the output/contracts, not the individual lines of code (which we expect to change)
+* We prefer to test the output/contracts, not the individual lines of code (which we expect to change significantly during early work)

 ## Merge strategy